-Dr. Stacy Hunt, Clinical Co-Director at BUCKS ESC and Co-Director and Supervisor at Newtown Therapy & Wellness Center.
-Dr. Hunt is a Licensed Clinical Psychologist in Newtown, Pennsylvania.
+Dr. Stacy Hunt, Owner & Managing Director at BUCKS ESC, is a Licensed Clinical Psychologist and Certified Sport Psychologist in Newtown, Pennsylvania.
 She holds a Ph.D. in Clinical Psychology from the University of Virginia.
 She earned her Bachelor’s degree from New York University and a Master’s in Clinical Psychology from the University of Virginia, as well as from California State University at Dominguez Hills.

 Dr. Hunt currently serves on the board for the Greater Philadelphia chapter of the International Association of Eating Disorders Professionals.
 She is a member of the Psi Chi Honors Society in psychology, American Psychological Association (APA), Pennsylvania Psychological Association (PPA), and The Behavioral Genetics Association (BGA).
 Several of her academic research papers have been published in peer-reviewed professional journals on various developmental topics.

 Dr. Hunt specializes in working with teens and adults suffering from eating disorders.
 She is trained in Dialectical Behavior Therapy (DBT), cognitive-behavioral therapy (CBT), behavioral therapy, psychodynamic psychotherapy, solution-focused therapy, ego psychology, interpersonal therapy and relational therapy.
 She specializes in treating athletes of all ages, as well as those diagnosed with PANDAS (pediatric autoimmune neuropsychiatric disorder associated with strep) The particular treatment modality, frequency of sessions and length of treatment depend on the difficulties that the individual experiences, the severity of the symptoms, the level of current functioning, as well as the age of the client.